enyone/blog/_posts/2017-02-05-Pulseaudio-and-latency.md

 [Advanced Linux Sound Architecture](http://www.alsa-project.org/)

+Basically ALSA is just a bunch of kernel modules and sound card drivers.
+There is also useful command line utilities to make life easier with those kernel modules.

 **Note:** There is also other sound systems present in Linux world but ALSA is the most used currently.

 Outputs are called as **playback** devices in ALSA.